Set Up Audiences in Clearbit

 - Think through the audience that you'll be creating.
 For the purpose of this tutorial, we'll pretend that you want to create the following audience: Accounts with open Opportunities for companies that have at least 500 employees, and have either hit your website 10 times this week or have hit your pricing page once.

 - Head to the Companies tab (the process is the same for People) and click the New Audience button at the bottom.

-Segment attributes are organized by source, like "Clearbit" or "Salesforce" in the above screenshot.
+- We'll start by selecting our first attribute - Audience attributes are organized by source, like "Clearbit" or "Salesforce" (as it is in the screenshot below).

 - Clearbit - Clearbit's person and company enrichment data

 - Salesforce - data synced from Salesforce (Accounts, Opportunities, Contacts and Leads)

 - Page view - specific page view data to query by